Why is it Important for Autistic Children to Get Adequate Amounts of Sleep?

 What can help sleep difficulties in children with autism?

-Parents can keep a sleep diary, chronicling their children’s sleep difficulties in order to become familiar with the child’s natural sleep patterns.
+Parents can keep a sleep diary, chronicling their children’s sleep difficulties to become familiar with the child’s natural sleep patterns.
 Correlations between routines, foods, and other outside influences can be revealed with careful record keeping.
 Creating a bedtime routine with clear indicators that it is time to wind down and prepare to sleep may also be helpful, as well as, creating a sleeping area that is comforting and free of overwhelming sensory stimulation.
 Many pediatricians are now recommended Melatonin supplements for children with autism spectrum disorders.
 Research suggests that many of these children are benefiting from these supplements.
 You should always consult your physician before administering any medications or supplements to your children.
 Where sleep continues to be an issue, a sleep specialist can be consulted.

 Getting enough sleep for you and your children will help you to deal with the everyday challenges that face autism families.
-Well rested children tend to display disturbing daytime behaviors less frequently.
+Well-rested children tend to display disturbing daytime behaviors less frequently.
 Lack of sleep can make sensory issues more acute, and interfere with learning and self-regulation.
 If your autistic child is experiencing sleep disturbances, talk to your doctor, or a sleep specialist to see what therapies are right for you.